 Pain during or after intimacy, genital pain, perineal pain, penile pain: Often this is related to nerve or muscular tension accompanied by myofascial restrictions and pelvic floor dysfunction.
 We will evaluate your pelvic floor and all associated myofascial tissues to identify why you are experiencing pain.
 Your treatment will be directed to restoring the connective tissues, muscle and nerve function of your pelvic floor muscles, hips, abdomen, midback and low back.
 We will use neuromuscular re-education techniques to help you to retrain the coordination of all of your pelvic muscles, so you don’t end up with spasm or pain.
 We have helped many men recover from this and will offer you effective treatment.

-Dyspareunia (painful sex): If you are struggling with painful sex, we are here to help you.
-Often there is underlying pelvic floor dysfunction and myofascial restrictions that can be addressed to help restore your ability to engage in intimacy without clenching in pain.
+Dyspareunia (painful sex) and Vaginismus: If you are struggling with painful sex, we are here to help.
+Often there is vaginismus, pelvic floor dysfunction and myofascial restrictions that can be addressed to help restore your ability to engage in intimacy without clenching in pain.
 We have treated many women with dyspareunia, some of them are postpartum and others have never been pregnant.
 This is a condition that can be very emotionally taxing and we provide you a safe, gentle place to receive effective care to help you recover intimacy without pain.
 We will provide you with a gentle examination, education and feedback regarding our findings.
 Going forward, we will treat these findings and guide you in what you can do at home to help improve your condition and to take steps towards intimacy.
 Improving your dyspareunia will include a comprehensive treatment program to address all myofascial and visceral findings discovered in your evaluation.
 We understand there is fear and anxiety related to intimacy when it is painful.
 We also provide specialized biofeedback training in heart rate variability coherence so you can learn how to calm your fear and return to intimacy.
 We recognize the importance of all of your healthcare providers if you have dyspareunia and we can communicate with them to provide you with the best plan of care.

 Testicular pain (orchialgia): Physical therapy can help your testicular pain!
 When men have been referred to us for their testicular pain, typically they have been to specialists who have told them that there doesn’t seem to be anything wrong with their testicle and they suggest physical therapy treatment.
 What we often find is an underlying pattern of trigger points and myofascial restrictions in the abdomen, hip and pelvic floor, leading to compromise of muscles, blood flow, and nerve firing and contributing to referred pain into the testicle.
 We will assess and treat your hips, abdomen, low back, pelvic floor and inner thighs to identify the areas of restriction in your joints, muscles, fascia and nerves.
 Guided by these evaluation findings we can customize your treatment plan of care and teach you what to do to help yourself.